Frequently asked questions

 There is no minimum age for the Shellfish Forage Course.
 For the Awaken the Hunter Course we recommend that any young hunters have taken and passed the WA State Hunter Education Certificate Course, which is required to purchase a hunting license for anyone born after 1971.
 Although we don't yet have a minimum age requirement, this will give an indication as to whether a young hunter has the interest and attention span to engage in four days of intense experiential learning.
-Our youngest participant has been nine; and she did great.
+Our youngest participant has been seven.

 A hunting license is not required to attend and participate in the Awaken the Hunter Course.
 For the spring offerings during the turkey season, there may be brief opportunities to hunt turkeys and participants would need a valid hunting license and turkey tag.
 Those without licenses can join the hunt as observers.
 A valid shellfishing license is required to partake in the Shellfish Forage Course.
 See the WDFW website for licensing information.
 Kids under 15 do not need a license to fish or gather shellfish, but they do to hunt.

 Recommended, not required for the Awaken the Hunter Course.
 The Advanced Hunting Courses will require a valid hunting licence and appropriate tags, which will require passing the Hunter Ed Course for anyone born after 1971.

 - Tent & sleeping arrangements if you aren't staying in an outfitter tent (we have extra tents if you don't have your own)

 A more detailed list will be provided with registration.